Democratic Republic of Congo’s human statue becomes Afcon’s most famous fan

 He has become a media star and on Jan 6 was accompanied by a delegation of several hundred Congolese supporters, whose trip to Morocco was paid for by the country’s government.

-They took their place in the stands in Rabat for the last-16 tie against Algeria, which the Leopards lost 1-0 to a goal late in extra time.
+They took their place in the stands in Rabat for the last-16 tie against Algeria, who beat the Leopards 1-0 with a goal late in extra time.

 Kuka’s pose is inspired by that of a statue of Congolese independence leader and former prime minister Patrice Lumumba which stands in Kinshasa.